usnistgov/5gdeploy/scenario/20230510/README.md

 ## Preparation

 You need three hosts: *cloud* (primary), *edge1*, *edge2*.
-See the multi-host preparation steps in [top-level README](../README.md).
 All commands shall be invoked on the *cloud* host.

 Define variables for SSH hostnames or IPs: